 Students who are Dietetic majors must earn grades of "C" or better in all required English, Mathematics and Science courses in addition to earning grades of "C" or better in all preprofessional courses.
 Students must earn science GPA of 3.0 or higher in all science preprofessional courses.
-Required courses in which dietetic majors earn less than a "C" must be retaken before advancing to a higher level course.
-Course pre-requisites must also be satisfied to advance to a higher level course.
+Required courses in which dietetic majors earn less than a "C" must be retaken before advancing to a higher-level course.
+Course pre-requisites must also be satisfied to advance to a higher-level course.

 Students entering the Dietetics program must earn and maintain a 3.0 minimum average by the time that they enroll in NUTR 336 (Nutrition Through the Lifecycle) in order to retain their eligibility in the program as well as to receive a Verification Statement from the program director.
-Students must also score a "B" in all major courses (NUTR) to qualify for a verification statement.
+Students must also score a "C" in all major courses (NUTR) to qualify for a verification statement.
+Students must maintain a 3.0 minimum GPA in all major courses (NUTS) to qualify for a verification statement.